Synthetic Social Media Influence Experimentation via an Agentic Reinforcement Learning Large Language Model Bot: Agent Design: Reinforcement Learning

 The Q-value update is represented by the formula:

-In this formula, \( \alpha \) represents the learning rate, \( \gamma \) the discount factor, \( r \) the reward, and \( Q(s', a') \) the maximum estimated future reward.
+In this formula, \( \alpha \) represents the learning rate, \( \gamma \) the discount factor, \( r \) the reward (followers), and \( Q(s', a') \) the maximum estimated future reward.
 This update rule is key to the learning process, as it adjusts the Q-values based on the reward received and the potential future rewards, leading to more informed and strategic decision-making by the agent in subsequent steps.
+The details of the RL design and parameter tuning can be found in Table\ref{RLSetting}.
+We use Gender case and Drug case, set number of episodes 500, max of steps per episode as 5.
+Other opinion experiment specific parameters are shown in Appendix-D.